 Previously, Lynda advised state legislators and state legislative staff members on Medicaid and immigration issues at the National Conference of State Legislatures.
 She has also worked for the League of Women Voters, where she was responsible for implementing a 50-state program—funded by the Kaiser Family Foundation—designed to engage consumers in the health reform debate.

 Lynda is a member of the National Academy for Social Insurance.
-She represents AARP on the US Preventive Services Task Force, the Medicaid Waiver Task Force, the Medicaid Task Force, the National Committee on Quality Assurance’s Overuse Measurement Advisory Panel, the Measure Application Coordinating Committee of the National Quality Forum, and the Consumer Advisory Council of the National Committee for Quality Assurance.
-She is also cochair of the Policy Committee of the National Colorectal Cancer Roundtable.
+She represents AARP on the Medicaid Waiver Task Force, the Medicaid Task Force, the National Committee on Quality Assurance’s Overuse Measurement Advisory Panel, the Measure Application Coordinating Committee of the National Quality Forum, and the Consumer Advisory Council of the National Committee for Quality Assurance, and she previously representated AARP on the US Preventive Service Task Force.
+She is also co-chair of the Policy Committee of the National Colorectal Cancer Roundtable.

 In Her Words

 “The option to expand Medicaid gives states a cost-effective way to improve the health status of uninsured low-income people at a time in their lives when they are most likely to be developing chronic health conditions such as diabetes, heart disease, and stroke—conditions